hmito/esj73web/faq_en.md

 ### I would like to give a presentation in a symposium (or workshop), but can I also apply for a general presentation in case my session is not accepted?

 Please avoid submitting duplicate applications for both a symposium/workshops (talks with abstract registration) and a general presentation.
 If your session is not accepted, alternative measures such as changing the session type or transferring your application to a general presentation will be provided.

+## Conference program

+### Can you adjust the schedule for my presentation or session?
+What should I do?

+We cannot accept any requests to change the conference program under any circumstances.
+For more details, please refer to [*Why are we so inflexible?*](https://esj.ne.jp/meeting/info/why_so_inflexible.html).

+### I registered in advance but have not received the program booklet

 ## Abstracts